 - Height – Redwoods are the tallest trees in the world.
 Being so tall helps prevent most wildfires from spreading up into the tops of the trees, where their needles soak in sunlight and moisture to keep the tree alive.

 - Needles – Redwoods have needles that are broader and flatter than most conifers, allowing them to catch fog and creating fog drip that reaches down to the forest floor.
-The fog drip is not only essential for many of the understory plants, but also helps keep areas more moist during typically dry summer months on the coast, reducing fire ignition, spread, and intensity.
+The fog drip is not only essential for many of the understory plants, but also helps keep areas moister during typically dry summer months on the coast, reducing fire ignition, spread, and intensity.

 Young redwoods that do not yet have thick bark and aren’t as tall are much more susceptible to dying in wildfires.
 However, this allows for the larger, older redwoods that do survive to have more space and light to grow bigger.

-Despite the resiliency of redwoods, there are many factors that are increasing fire dangers and putting communities and forests at greater risk.
+Despite the resiliency of redwoods, there are many factors that are increasing fire danger and putting communities and forests at greater risk.
 Hotter, dryer conditions, more dead trees due to sudden oak death, and fire suppression that leaves more fuels on the ground all lead to more intense wildfires.
-With more intense fires, even large mature redwoods can be killed more easily with the great heat and more potential for flames to get into the upper reaches of the trees.
+With more intense fires, even large mature redwoods can be killed more easily with the great heat and higher potential for flames to get into the upper reaches of the trees.

 - Fire Safe Santa Cruz County